tannergaucher/blog/content/blog/2019/Best-Learning-Strategies-For-Beginners-Video-By-Andy-Sterkowitz/index.md

 - Active learning is putting knowledge into practice
 - Need to find the sweetspot between the two
 - Ratio can and will change over time
-- Early on, likely more conceptual
+- Early on, likely more conceptual / passive
 - Later on, usually more active

 ## Use Spacing